hellbox/srob-migration/content/reviews/going-steady.md

 name = "Going steady"
 title = "Going steady"
-dek = "Tara Atkinson's new book is about a nameless woman who dates faceless men." facebookauto = "Tara Atkinson's new book is a tragic comedy or a comic tragedy about boyfriends." twitterauto = "The new novella from @t_m_at is a tragic comedy or a comic tragedy about boyfriends." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/boyfriends.md"]
+dek = "Tara Atkinson's new book is about a nameless woman who dates faceless men." type = "Review"facebookauto = "Tara Atkinson's new book is a tragic comedy or a comic tragedy about boyfriends." twitterauto = "The new novella from @t_m_at is a tragic comedy or a comic tragedy about boyfriends." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/boyfriends.md"]